bump-sh/docs/src/_help/continuous-integration/azure-devops.md

 Make sure the pipeline file is saved as `azure-pipelines.yml` in the root of your repository, commit, and push.

-When pushing to a branch other than main, you should see output like this:
+When pushing to a branch other than main, you should see output like this in the Pipelines section of the Azure Devops interface, letting you know if the OpenAPI was valid or not.

 ![](/images/guides/azure-devops/doc-validation.png)

-Once the YAML file is in the repository, Azure DevOps will automatically detect it and run the pipeline, based on the branch configuration.
-Seeing as we've set this file to trigger on the `main` branch, make sure you are pushing commits there.

-Head over to **Pipelines** and click on the latest commit, you might see the pipeline still running, and when its done you will see whether it worked or not.
-If it worked, you'll see a green tick, and can click on each step to see what happened.
-The step that runs `bump deploy` should look like this:
+When pushing to the `main` you will trigger the deploy job, which will update your hosted Bump.sh documentation if any changes are detected, which will look like this:

 ![](/images/guides/azure-devops/doc-deploy-first.png)